SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/microsoft_defender_for_endpoints.md

 To forward events to SEKOIA.IO, please follow [this guide](https://docs.microsoft.com/en-us/microsoft-365/security/defender/streaming-api-event-hub) to create an EventHubs namespace with an EventHubs that enable the data streaming on the hub.

-Once the data streaming configured, in your EventHubs, go to `Setting > Shared access policies`.
+Once the data streaming is configured, in your EventHubs, go to `Setting > Shared access policies`.
 Create a new policy with the option `Listen` then copy the `Connection string-primary key`.

 Create a `Storage accounts` or use an existing one.
 Go to `Data storage > containers` and create a new container.